 UNIVERSITY OF WISCONSIN-MADISON I-CORPS

 Do you want to translate your research into impactful real-world applications?
 Join UW-Madison’s Technology Entrepreneurship Office (TEO) for the I-Corps program!
-This free, six-week, non-credit, virtual workshop uses evidence-based strategies for achieving entrepreneurial success and is open to research faculty, staff, and students at any higher education institution.

 Why Join?